berksudan/ML-101-Course/README.md

 # Introduction-to-ML-Lecture-2020
-Introduction to Machine Lecture 2020 Repository
+> "Introduction to Machine Lecture" by Berk Sudan and Mesut Şafak Bilici.